Mets apologize to 2 members of 1969 team for ceremony error

 The 76-year-old Gosger had 16 plate appearances for the 1969 Mets and returned to the team from 1973-74.
 Hudson, 70, pitched two innings for the ’69 club in his only major league game.

+Gosger said the Mets could make things up to him by giving him a World Series championship ring from 1969.
+He got one from 1973 but not 1969.

+“I was there in ’69 and I didn’t get the ring, and that’s the thing I wanted more than anything, the ring,” he said.

-Perhaps another apology will follow.
-On the scoreboard Sunday, the Mets misspelled Hudson’s first name as “Jessie.”
+Perhaps another apology will follow from the Mets, who won Sunday for only the fifth time in 18 games.
+On the scoreboard, they misspelled Hudson’s first name as “Jessie.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports